 While most brownies rely on eggs for binding and stability, we're leaning on a flax egg in this recipe.
 Although flax eggs don't work as an egg replacement in ALL baked goods, they do work well in adding binding power (plus some moisture) to brownies.

-- To make a flax egg, simply combine 1 Tbsp ground flaxseeds with 2 Tbsp warm water and allow the mixture to sit for 5 minutes until it becomes gelatinous.
+- To make a flax egg, simply combine 1 tablespoon ground flaxseeds with 2 tablespoon warm water and allow the mixture to sit for 5 minutes until it becomes gelatinous.
 The gel forms from a gum in the seed coating, which is what serves as a good emulsifier in baked goods.

 Flaxseeds are rich in fiber and omega-3 fatty acids, so in addition to improving structure, we're also enhancing the nutrient profile of this brownies.
 If you give this recipe a try, be sure to snap a picture and tag #dishingouthealth so I can see your creations!